gcc3/simple-ai-chat/README.md

 The value should be `true` or `false`.

 NEXT_PUBLIC_ROLE_USAGE_LIMIT and NEXT_PUBLIC_ROLE_AMOUNT
-Useage limit is for seting limit for different roles.
+Usage limit is for setting limit for different roles.
 Format: `role:daily_limit,weekly_limit,monthly_limit`.
 Role amount is for setting price.
 Format `role:amount`.